MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-revoscaler.md

 ---

 # required metadata
-title: "What is RevoScaleR (Machine Learning Server) | Microsoft Docs"
+title: "Get started with RevoScaleR (Machine Learning Server) | Microsoft Docs"
 description: "Learn about the benefits of RevoScaleR and how to use it in custom script and code."
 keywords: ""
 author: "HeidiSteen"